MojosBeans100/MS4-spaceport/README.md

 ### FAQ
 The frequently asked questions section provides access to some questions the user may ask when using the site, and attempts to provide a clear answer.

+## Pipelines
+The Pipelines/My Pipelines page lists all the pipelines the user has created.
+This page can be used to review the status of current pipelines, and click on each to see the detailed view.

+### Pipelines links
+There is sub navigation section which categorises the pipelines by their status.
+There is also a brief description beneath each link to convey what each status means in the context of satellite imagery pipelines.

+### Pipelines cards
+Each pipeline is represented by a Bootstrap card, identified by the name of the pipeline.
+The description, start and end dates, number of images collected, and a link to view the pipeline detail are also displayed.
+The latest image the pipeline has collected is displayed in the card, or a placeholder image if there are none.

+## Detail
+The detail view of the pipeline displays all information about the pipeline object.
+The user can view not only the parameters they set, but information the platform gathers about intervals, and any results created.

+### Calls to action
+There are two calls to action at the top of the page.
+One to navigate back to the user's list of all pipelines.
+The second calls the 'Update' function, which is placed at the top of the page in the immediate view of the user as it is an important function.
+User's must update their pipelines manually, reasons for which are outlined in the 'Limitations' section of this document.
+The time of the last update is rendered beneath this button.

+### General
+The general section conveys the most important, identifying and summarising information about the pipeline - the name, status, AOI, date created and number of images collected.
+The AOI is displayed in a map, which automatically locates to the area and renders the user's drawn area.

+### Interval
+The interval section provides a table of all intervals in the pipeline, colour coded to represent the status of that interval (current, complete, future) and if they successful in collecting an image.
+The overall start and end dates of the pipeline are also rendered, as well as the interval period (1d/daily, 7d/weekly etc) and number of intervals.

+If the pipeline is active, a timeline graph is shown to provide a visual representation of the interval table data.
+This timeline is not displayed under a screen width of 1200px.

+### Results
+The pipeline results are also displayed in a table.
+The user can see:

+- the status of the interval
+- dates of the interval the result relates to
+- an selectable image which opens a separate tab showing a preview of the image
+- the time the image was captured by the satellite
+- the satellite the image was captured by
+- a link to the metadata which opens a separate tab displaying technical data of the image in JSON format

+The user can expand the table by clicking the drop down, which will open all rows to display further technical data about the image, as well as a link which downloads the full size image.

+### Parameters
+### Edit/Delete